MITx MicroMasters Program in Statistics and Data Science announces new Data Analysis elective

 New course focuses on hands-on applications of data analysis across disciplines

 A new elective course in the MITx MicroMasters Program in Statistics and Data Science (SDS) offers an increased focus on applying data science to complex, real-world problems.
-Data Analysis: Statistical Modeling and Computation in Applications launches in Spring 2021, and is open for enrollment now.
+Data Analysis: Statistical Modeling and Computation in Applications launched February 15, 2021, and is open for enrollment now.

-Note: If you have already purchased the MITx MicroMasters Program Bundle with the elective course 14.310Fx, you will need to contact our customer service team by December 7, 2020 if you wish to take the new 6.419x elective course instead.
+Note: If you have already purchased the MITx MicroMasters Program Bundle with the elective course 14.310Fx, you will need to contact edX customer service team if you wish to take the new 6.419x elective course instead.

 Regina Barzilay -- Course Faculty for Machine Learning course in MicroMasters Program in Statistics and Data Science (MM SDS) -- wins $1M Association for the Advancement of Artificial Intelligence Squirrel AI award.